union-fashion/home/api-first/index.md

 - **Monitoring** - All tests are run on schedule from regions using monitors.
 - **Collaboration** - Stakeholders are always working together on APIs.
 - **Observability** - The API life cycle is made more tangible using outputs.

+API-first makes Union fashion a more agile and effective organization.

 ## Verbose Version - If you need a more robust breakdown of API-first.